How many social networks have you signed up for?

 The idea is simple.
-Every now and then I will go through the accounts I have bookmarked in my browser and follow some of the tweeps, who have retweeted or favorited some of the influencer’s recent tweets.
+Every now and then, you can go through the accounts you have bookmarked in your browser and follow some of the tweeps, who have retweeted or favorited some of the influencer’s recent tweets.

-I currently have bookmarked around twenty accounts, so I only go through the latest 2-3 tweets per Twitter user.
-Doing so ensures that the tweeps I will follow are actually active, which makes for a better chance of them following me back.
+You may want to bookmark just a few accounts at a time, so to go through the latest 2-3 tweets per Twitter user.
+Doing so, ensure that the tweeps you are going to follow are actually active, which makes for a better chance of them following you back.